 In the end, traditional universities and for-profits offering online classes may still be serving two different groups of students, even as they move toward sharing an educational medium.

 How students attend class is less important than program quality

 The American Association of University Professors (AAUP) is another industry group watching the online degree landscape.
 Martin Snyder, Director of External Relations for the AAUP, says the association has no official position regarding online education.
 "People tend to assume the AAUP is hostile to online education, but we are not," Snyder said.
 "The medium is not the issue.
 Creative faculty can take any medium and make it work."

 Instead, Snyder said the AAUP has concerns with collateral issues that may crop up such as the exclusive use of part-time faculty.
 "The worst nightmare is a fully online program without anyone having a full-time commitment except administrators," he said.
 According to Snyder -- who also teaches online for the University of Maryland -- dynamic and effective programs need to have faculty that are involved in both the creation and delivery of curriculum.

 Recently, the University of North Carolina's Kenan-Flagler Business School -- ranked sixth in the nation by the Wall Street Journal -- announced the launch of its online MBA program.
 In a CNBC report Dean Jim Dean was quoted as saying, "Frankly, this is something the world has never seen before."
-As top tier schools continue to expand their online degrees programs, the world may have to get used to seeing more of the same.
+As schools continue to expand their online degrees programs, the world may have to get used to seeing more of the same.